View printer-friendly version.

-The Board does not have a policy on whether the roles of Chairman of the Board and Chief Executive Officer should be separate or whether the Chairman of the Board should be independent.
+The Board does not have a policy on whether the roles of Chairman of the Board and CEO should be separate or whether the Chairman of the Board should be an independent director.
 The Board will determine which structure is in the best interests of the Company at any given time.

 The Chairman will have the duties assigned by the Board.
 It is the Board’s current policy that the Chairman’s duties include:

-- Overseeing the preparation of agendas for meetings of the full Board;
+- overseeing the preparation of agendas for meetings of the Board

-- Serving as an ex-officio, non-voting member of each standing committee of the Board, except the Executive Committee, of which he shall be a member.
+- serving as an ex-officio, non-voting member of each standing committee of the Board, except the Executive Committee, of which he or she shall be a member.
 The Chairman’s participation as an ex-officio member at any meeting will not affect the presence or absence of a committee’s quorum.
-In acknowledgement of the numerous committee meetings, the Chairman will decide, in his sole discretion, which committee meetings he will attend; and
+In acknowledgement of the numerous committee meetings, the Chairman will decide, in his or her sole discretion, which committee meetings he or she will attend; and

 The Lead Director will have the duties assigned by the Board.
 It is the Board’s current policy that the Lead Director’s duties shall be:

-- Presides at executive sessions of the Board and any other time the Chairman is not present and communicates feedback to the CEO.
+- presiding at executive sessions of the Board and at any other time the Chairman is not present and communicating feedback to the CEO;

-- Determines agenda for executive sessions of nonmanagement directors.
+- determining the agenda for executive sessions of independent directors; and

-- Has principal authority to convene independent directors meeting (not exclusive).
+- having principal authority to convene meetings of the independent directors (not exclusive).

 The Governance Committee shall recommend to the Board a candidate for election as Lead Director.
-The Lead Director shall be elected by majority vote of the Board for a term to expire at the end of the third annual stockholders’ meeting following his or her assumption of the position.
-A director may not serve consecutive terms as Lead Director.
+The Lead Director shall be elected annually by majority vote of the Board.
 The Governance Committee may establish processes for the evaluation of the role of the Lead Director and the Lead Director’s performance.